If you are an artist living – or working primarily – in Richmond,

 City Hall Galleria, Sofia Stalner

 South Arm Community Centre

 Developed in 2011 to strengthen the infrastructure of arts and culture organizations, invest in arts opportunities, show support for the careers of local artists and support a wide range of artistic and cultural activity, the Arts & Culture Grants Program offers two types of grants: Project Assistance and Operating Assistance to registered non-profit arts and culture organizations.

-For more information on the funding criteria and application process please visit the City Grant Program page.
-Applications for the 2020 Arts & Culture Grant program will open in late summer 2019 and the deadline will be early November 2019.
+For more information on the funding criteria and application process, visit the City Grant Program page.
+Applications for the 2020 Arts & Culture Grant program opened in late summer 2019 with the deadline early November 2019.

-For further information regarding the Arts and Culture Grant Program, please contact Katie Varney, Manager, Community Cultural Development at Katie Varney, or
+For further information regarding the Arts and Culture Grant Program, contact Katie Varney, Manager, Community Cultural Development at Katie Varney or

 Art at Work:

 Professional Development Workshop Series for Artists

 Art at Work is a series of workshops and events designed to provide artists with the knowledge and skills required for pursuing a professional arts practice in the fields of public art, visual art and community arts.

 The workshops and events aim to provide artists with practical, inspiring and career enhancing programming; support the growth and development of the arts and culture sector in Richmond; and encourage networking and sharing within the arts and culture community.